 When does dog food expire?

 The shelf life of dog food can vary depending on a number of factors, such as the type of food, the ingredients used, and the way it’s stored.
-In general, most commercially-produced dog food has a shelf life of one to two years.
+In general, most commercially produced dog food has a shelf life of one to two years.
 The expiration date will be stated on the package, check the packaging label for a “best by” or “use by” date.

 Dry kibble has a longer shelf life than wet food because the lower moisture content slows down the growth of bacteria.
 Canned wet food will typically have a shelf life of about two years, and it’s important to keep it in a cool and dry place.